 It shouldn't be shocking to hear that cheating on your taxes is a crime.
 Nevertheless, the number of Americans convicted of tax crimes is astonishingly tiny.
 And the number of convictions for tax crimes has decreased over the years.

-According to the IRS, individual taxpayers do 75% of the cheating -- mostly middle-income earners.
+According to the IRS, individual taxpayers do 75% of the cheating—mostly middle-income earners.
 Corporations do most of the rest.
 Cash-intensive businesses and service industry workers, from handypeople to doctors, are the worst offenders.
 For example, the IRS claims that waiters and waitresses underreport their cash tips by an average of 84%.

-Although auditors are trained to look for fraud, they do not routinely suspect it.
+Although auditors are trained to look for fraud, they don't routinely suspect it.
 They know the tax law is complex and expect to find a few errors in every tax return.
 They will give you the benefit of the doubt most of the time and not go after you for tax fraud if you make an honest mistake.

-A careless mistake on your tax return might tack on a 20% penalty to your tax bill.
-While not good, this sure beats the cost of tax fraud -- a 75% civil penalty.
+A careless mistake on your tax return might add a 20% penalty to your tax bill.
+While not good, this sure beats the cost of tax fraud—a 75% civil penalty.

 While the statistical likelihood of your being convicted of a tax crime is almost nil, it does happen to some folks.
 If you are in the unlucky minority, hire the best tax and/or criminal lawyer you can find.